Oliver-1-1/PhoneLinkDataExtractor/README.md

 **Microsoft** has been pushing for its users to use its [Phone Link application](https://www.microsoft.com/en-us/windows/sync-across-your-devices?r=1)
 .
 It's an app that allows users to control their phone through their computer.
 They can access their contacts, pictures, and open apps.
 One may think they store this information securely but this is not the case.
-It's stored in **AppData** in a database open for everyone to read.
+It's stored in **AppData** in a database that does not encrypt sensitive information.
 By just scrolling through the file I was able to extract:
 - Phone numbers
 * Contact names